revoltchat/self-hosted/README.md

 > ```

 > [!IMPORTANT]
-> As of November 28 2024, the following breaking changes have been applied:
+> As of November 28, 2024, the following breaking changes have been applied:
 > - Rename config section `api.vapid` -> `pushd.vapid`
 > - Rename config section `api.fcm` -> `pushd.fcm`
 > - Rename config section `api.apn` -> `pushd.apn`
 >
-> These will NOT automatically be applied to your config, and must be changed/added manually.
+> These will NOT automatically be applied to your config and must be changed/added manually.
 >
 >
 > The following components have been added to the compose file: